The type of vehicle you own in Oklahoma can make a big difference in how much you pay for car insurance.

 What are the cheapest cars to insure for teen drivers in Oklahoma?

-The Honda CR-V, Mazda CX-5, GMC Savana and Honda HR-V are some of the cheapest cars to insure for 18-year-olds in Oklahoma.
-However, insuring models such as the Maserati Quattroporte, Maserati Ghibli and BMW M8 Gran Coupe can be significantly more expensive due to higher risk factors.
+The Honda CR-V, Mazda CX-5, GMC Savana and Honda HR-V are some of the cheapest cars to insure for an 18-year-old driver in Oklahoma.
+On the other hand, Maserati Quattroporte, Maserati Ghibli and BMW M8 Gran Coupe are the most expensive vehicles to insure for a young driver.

 Methodology